by Thomas Bedward April 28, 2018

 It’s hard to imagine a more ambitious musical persona than that of The XXXIX Empire.
 It’s a growing legacy is primarily built around three distinct personalities, all of which have sprung from the creative mind of Maxwell Page Fairchild.
-With a surname and online biography that dates back to 1639, there’s an ambling history and a powerful precedence, one that makes the XXXIX Empire all the more intriguing.
+With a surname and online biography that dates back to 1639, there’s an ambling history and powerful precedence, one that makes the XXXIX Empire all the more intriguing.

 The XXXIX Empire is primarily based around three unique characters, with each one defining a unique part of Fairchild’s sound and ability.
 It’s through these personas that he writes, performs, records, produces, and creates music, and by using them as vehicles for his work, he’s managed to overcome a life of difficult moments.
 Within The XXXIX you’ll find Jimmy Carter, the personality that highlights Fairchild’s skills as a rapper and humourist, Maxx 39, the personality that highlights his skills as a rapper and poet, and The Sun King, the first personality that highlights his skills as a singer and percussionist.